 - Christmas Market in Bad Homburg

 - Hanau Christmas Market

-We hope we have convinced you that you need to come to Frankfurt in December to visit the Christmas Market.
+We hope we have convinced you that you need to come to Frankfurt in December to visit the Frankfurt Christmas Markets.
 It is a great experience every year, and we love going there multiple times to buy gifts, eat salmon, drink mulled wine and meet up with friends.

 If you have any questions that we didn’t manage to answer, please leave us a comment, and we will help you out!

 Also, if you haven’t done so yet, read our useful advice you need to know before visiting a German Christmas Market!